 New Jersey Delayed or Missed Cancer Diagnosis Lawyers

-In the battle against cancer, early detection and treatment is key to any chance of a successful recovery.
+In the battle against cancer, early detection and treatment is key to a successful recovery.
 Patients have the right to expect that their medical doctor will properly diagnose the signs and symptoms of their condition at the first possible time.
 Unfortunately, this doesn’t always happen.
 Perhaps your doctor didn’t ask the right questions, ignored your complaints, didn’t order the appropriate diagnostic or laboratory tests, or did not read the results of MRI, CT, or PET scans.
 If so, then your treating doctor, referring doctor, radiologist, or lab facility may have committed medical negligence.

 The delayed diagnosis lawyers at Shebell & Shebell are some of the most experienced in New Jersey.
 We know that proving your case depends on us determining the cause of your delayed diagnosis.
 We have decades of collective experience in conducting investigations and working with medical experts to uncover the truth.
-We are motivated by a genuine desire to make a difference in our client’s lives, and recover the full amount of compensation they deserve.
+We are motivated by a genuine desire to make a difference in our clients’ lives and recover the full amount of compensation they deserve.

 It is estimated that approximately 40,000 cancer patients die every year as a result of delayed or missed diagnosis of cancer.
 This figure is even more frightening when you consider that most cases of delayed diagnosis are never discovered and go unreported.

 Certain types of cancer are particularly susceptible to going undetected.
 These include:

 - Prostate cancer

 - Ovarian cancer